What have the Celts ever done for us?

 This famous Monty Python clip tells us everything we need to know about the way the Roman Empire and Roman civilization has been viewed down the present day.
 But recent archaelogical evidence, and new theories, are making us rethink our attitudes to the Romans.
 Were they always more civilized?
 Their attitudes to slaves, gladiator shows and their treatment of the people they conquered would suggest not.

 And were the Romans great innovators, intellectuals and inventors or were they just very good at stealing other people's ideas?
 Should we be asking, "What did the Celts ever do for us?"
 Because it turns out they were ahead of the Romans in many ways, a few of which I'll investigate here.
-I'm thinking feminism, roads, chariot suspension, chain mail, stabbing swords, telegraph systems, astronomy and accurate calendars to mention but a few.
-Keep visiting for new posts.
+I'm thinking feminism, roads, wine barrels, chariot suspension, chain mail, stabbing swords, telegraph systems, astronomy and accurate calendars to mention but a few.

 Dio, a Roman consul and historian, said this in his history of Rome. he was talking about the rebellion of the Iceni Queen Boudica against the Romans in Britain.
 It was bad enough that the Romans nearly had to abandon their new province, but the fact that it was a women leading the rebellion made it doubly bad.
 (For more about Boudica and her rebellion see Celt of the Month.)